- 1 Dutch presence in the Dutch East Indies

 Roosje Roos

-Via the website Roosje Roos you can search by name for registrations of births, marriages and deaths from the Indo-European almanacs, address books and name lists of up to 1923.
-For the period after 1923 there are indexes of and data from the burgerlijke stand civil registry available from various places.
-The birth certificates are still unavailable because they are not older than 100 years old.
-You can find an actual state of the database on the website under Database inhoud Database content.
-If you wish to carry out Indo-European genealogical research, it is certainly worth visiting Roosje Roos.
+Via the website Roosje Roos you can search by name for registrations of births, marriages and deaths from the Indo-European almanacs, address books and name lists up to 1923.
+For the period after 1923 there are indexes of and data from the civil registry from various towns and cities.
+The birth certificates are still unavailable because they are less than 100 years old.
+If you wish to research your Indo-European family history, it is certainly worth visiting the website.

 FamilySearch

-You can also find data on birth, marriage and death in the collection of family announcements of the CBG in which you can search by name via CBG Verzamelingen CBG Collections.
+You can also find data on births, marriages and deaths in the CBG’s collection of family ads .
+You can search by name in CBG Verzamelingen .
 Announcements of births, marriages and deaths in the Dutch East Indies were also sometimes published in Dutch newspapers.
 Via Delpher, the digital newspaper archive of the Royal Library, you can also search in various Indo-European newspapers such as the Bataviaasch Handelsblad, the Bataviaasch Nieuwsblad and theJava-bode.

 Uit het familiealbum.
 CBG / Fotocollectie Citroen-Kiehl.